 PDEP

 PDEP is the acronym for Professional Development Examination Program.
-PDEP is a DANB take-home exam that allows current DANB Certificants to earn 12 CDE credits.
+PDEP is a DANB take-home exam that allows current DANB certificants to earn 12 CDE credits.

 Performance Domains